birgitta410/monart/app/scripts/haring/README.md

     },
     {
       color: 'orange',
-      type: 'flying',
+      type: 'passed',
       border: 'dotted',
-      info: 'More info about why this is orange and in column 2',
+      info: 'More info about why this is orange',
       initials: 'ab'
     }, ...
   ]